-Stanislav spent 10 years as a business executive and entrepreneur in France, USA, Russia and Central Europe.
+Stanislav spent 10 years as a business executive and entrepreneur in France, the United States, Russia and Central Europe.

-He has master's degree in Economics and Ph.D. from Moscow State University and MBA from Northeastern University in Boston.
-Between 1991 and 2002 Stanislav held positions as Director of Human Resources, Central and Eastern Europe for Otis Elevator; President and CEO, Millicom International Cellular, Russia and CIS; Chief Operating Officer of VimpelCom and CEO of Alfa-Telecom.
+He has a Master's degree in Economics and a Ph.D. from Moscow State University as well as an MBA from Northeastern University in Boston.
+Between 1991 and 2002 Stanislav was Director of Human Resources, Central and Eastern Europe for Otis Elevator; President and CEO, Millicom International Cellular, Russia and CIS; Chief Operating Officer of VimpelCom; and CEO of Alfa-Telecom.
 He served as Chairman of Vimpelcom-R and is board member at a number of Russian companies.

-In 2002 Stanislav Shekshnia co-founded Zest Leadership international consultancy.
+In 2002 Stanislav co-founded Zest Leadership international consultancy.
 With Zest Leadership he concentrates on leadership, leadership development, organisational development and intercultural management.
-Dr. Shekshnia provides personal coaching to business owners and corporate executives.
+He provides personal coaching to business owners and corporate executives.
 His clients have included BP, TNK-BP, KAMAZ, Telecominvest, and United Technologies.

 Read case studies by Stanislav here.